-Ride at least 0.5 metres away from the edge of the road to avoid drains and gutters
+Ride at least 0.5 metres away from the edge of the road to avoid drains and gutters ride more than two abreast, and ride in single file on narrow or busy roads and when riding round bends.
 Only overtake when you are certain it is safe to do so.
-Take care when passing parked vehicles, leaving enough room (a door's width or 1 metre) to avoid being hit if a car door is opened, and watch out for people walking out in your path.
+If you are overtaking parked vehicles, watch out for them starting off while you are doing so, and look out for car doors opening or pedestrians crossing near them.
 You should also look for traffic coming towards you and be aware of the traffic coming from behind you.

+Never